 Hike the Heights

 The Boone area boasts a beautiful array of winter scenery, from tree-lined hillsides to snow-capped mountaintops.
 See both on the accessible Boone Greenway trail.
-Level terrain allows bicycles and wheelchairs to navigate along the New River, passing forests and a covered bridge.
+Level terrain invites bicycles and wheelchairs to navigate along the New River, passing forests and a covered bridge.
 Near Brevard, Looking Glass Falls becomes an icy cascade in winter.
 Itâs easy to get to, with parking next to a viewing deck.
 Demanding winter hikes await in the Piedmont at Stone Mountain State Park, where a 4.5-mile loop takes explorers past the summit and a waterfall.
 While falls can be pretty, respect Mother Nature and stay safe.

 Do the Locomotives